Frege/frege/README.md

 and there is build automation support for
 Maven, Gradle, Leiningen, SBT, and Bazel.

-The awesome QuickCheck library for advanced unit testing comes bundled with the language.
+The documentation tool and the awesome QuickCheck library for advanced unit testing comes bundled with the language.

 Related Projects
 ----------------